itzyongan/asia-minecraft-servers/README.md

-## A list of cracked and premium Asian Minecraft servers for practice, FFA, and duels in 1.9 PvP
+## List of 1.9 PvP Asian Servers for Duels and FFA (Cracked & Premium)

 **Duels** (Premium)
 - as.catpvp.xyz